- home

 Ingredients

-250 g unsalted butter, at room temperature
+250g (9oz) unsalted butter, at room temperature

 2 teaspoons natural vanilla essence or extract

-4 eggs, separated
+4 eggs, at room temperature, separated

-250g (1⅔ cups) plain flour, plus extra to dust
+250g (1â…” cups/9oz) plain flour, plus extra to dust

 1½ teaspoons baking powder

-75g candied orange rind
+75g (2¾oz) candied orange rind

-110g (½ cup) caster sugar, plus 1 tbsp extra to sprinkle
+110g (½ cup/4oz) caster sugar, plus 1 tablespoon extra to sprinkle

-Orange syrup
+Orange Syrup

-250ml (1 cup) strained fresh orange juice
+250ml (1 cup/9fl oz) strained fresh orange juice

-145g (⅔ cup) caster sugar
+145g (â…” cup/5oz) caster sugar

-50ml (2½ tablespoons) orange liqueur
+50ml (2½ tablespoons/1¾fl oz) orange liqueur

 Method

-- Preheat oven to 180°C (160°C fan-forced).
-Brush a 2.5 litre (24cm diameter) bundt tin with the melted butter to grease and dust with a little extra flour to coat.
+- Preheat oven to 180°C/350°F (160°C/315°F fan-forced).
+Brush a 2.5 litre/5.25pt (24cm/ 9½in diameter) bundt tin with the melted butter and flour mixture to grease.

 - Use an electric mixer to beat the butter and icing sugar and vanilla until pale and creamy.
 Add the egg yolks and beat until well combined and creamy.

-- Meanwhile, to make the orange syrup, combine the orange juice and sugar in a small saucepan and stir over medium heat until the sugar dissolves.
+- Meanwhile, to make the Orange Syrup, combine the orange juice and sugar in a small saucepan and stir over medium heat until the sugar dissolves.
 Bring to a simmer and then remove from the heat.
 Stir in the orange liqueur.

-- Slowly pour the hot syrup over the warm cake, allowing it to soak in as much as possible.
+- Slowly pour the hot syrup over the hot cake, allowing it to soak in as much as possible.
 Sprinkle with the extra caster sugar and cool to room temperature (this will take about 1 hour).
 Serve in slices for morning or afternoon tea or dessert on its own or with cream.

 Baker's Tips

-- This cake will keep in an airtight container at room temperature for up to 3 days.
+- Â This cake will keep in an airtight container at room temperature for up to 3 days.

 This recipe is from Anneka's SBS Food online column, Bakeproof: Austrian Baking.

-CLICK HERE for more Bakeproof recipes.
+CLICK HEREÂ for more Bakeproof recipes.

 Photography by Alan Benson.